12 Ways To Lose Weight And Manage Your Diabetesby David Mendosa Patient Advocate

 Have you ever finished a meal and realized soon afterwards that you don’t remember what it tasted like?
 When we give more attention to the food we eat as we eat it, studies have shown that we don’t eat as much.
 Mindful eating means that we need to think more — not less about what we eat.
 It helps to put down the knife, fork, and spoon between bites.
 When we eat mindfully, we eat slower and savor our food and we avoid eating more when we are already full.

 My trick is to set my kitchen time to go off in 15 or 20 minutes after finishing a meal.
 I promise myself that if I am still hungry then, I will have seconds.
 But the amazing thing is that by that time I almost always feel full.

 Dealing with our cravings

 Portion control is one of the first steps in managing our individual food cravings.
 The biggest key is to avoid buying the food that we crave the most.
 For me that is cheese, so I don’t keep it at home.
 Our temptations disappear with time.
-Research shows that the less we eat something that is a temptation the less tempting it is.
 Losing weight gets easier with practice.